dmitriykuptsov/soho-vpn-over-tls/README.md

 # Client configuration

-On client machine (the machine you use normally use to browse the Internet) you need to modify the default gateway: Configure the default gateway with the IP address of your SOHO VPN client box IP address and you should be all set:
+On client machine (the machine you normally use to browse the Internet) you need to modify the default gateway: Configure the default gateway with the IP address of your SOHO VPN client box IP address and you should be all set: